-The following procedures will apply to Briefing Sessions that are conducted by the City.
+The following procedures will apply to Council Meetings that are conducted by the City.

-- Briefing Sessions will be open to the public except for matters of a confidential nature.
-The guide in determining those matters of a confidential nature shall be in accordance with the Local Government Act 1995. - 2 Dates and times for Briefing Sessions will be set well in advance where practicable, and appropriate notice given to the public. - The Chief Executive Officer will ensure timely written notice and an agenda for each Briefing Session will be provided to all Elected Members, members of the public and external advisors (where appropriate).
+- 1 Council meetings will be open to the public except for matters of a confidential nature.
+The guide in determining those matters of a confidential nature shall be in accordance with the Local Government Act 1995. - 2 Dates and times for Council meetings will be set well in advance where practicable, and appropriate notice given to the public. - The Chief Executive Officer will ensure timely written notice and an agenda for each Council meeting will be provided to all Elected Members, members of the public and external advisors (where appropriate).

-- The Mayor is to be the Presiding Member at Briefing Sessions.
-If the Mayor is unable or unwilling to assume the role of Presiding Member, then the Deputy Mayor may preside at the Briefing Session.
-If the Deputy Mayor is unable or unwilling, those Elected Members present may select one from amongst themselves to preside at the Briefing Session. - There is to be no debate among Elected Members on any matters raised during the Briefing Session. - Relevant employees of the City will be available to make a presentation or respond to questions on matters listed on the agenda for the Briefing Session. - All Elected Members will be given a fair and equal opportunity to participate in the Briefing Session. - The Presiding Member will ensure that time is made available to allow for all matters of relevance to be covered. - 9 Good governance principles recommend that Elected Members, employees and relevant consultants shall disclose their interests on any matter listed for the Briefing Sessions.
-When disclosing an interest the following provisions apply: - (a) Interests are to be disclosed in accordance with the provisions of the Local Government Act 1995, the Local Government (Model Code of Conduct) Regulations 2021 and the City's Code of Conduct for Council Members, Committee Members and Candidates and Code of Conduct for Employees. - (b) Elected Members disclosing a financial interest or a proximity interest will not participate in that part of the session relating to the matter to which their interest applies and shall depart the room. - (c) The remaining Elected Members may agree that an Elected Member disclosing a financial or proximity interest may participate in discussion on the matter if the remaining Elected Members agree: - (i) is so trivial or insignificant as to be unlikely to influence the disclosing Elected Member's conduct in relation to the matter; - (ii) is common to a significant number of electors and ratepayers of the City, and a record of that agreement is to be made in the notes kept for the Briefing Session. - (d) Employees with a financial interest in a matter may also consider it appropriate to depart the room when the matter is being considered, however there is no legislative requirement to do so. - A record shall be kept of all Briefing Sessions.
-As no decisions are made at a Briefing Session, the record need only be a general record of the items covered but shall record any disclosure of interests as declared by individuals.
-A copy of the record is to be forwarded to all Elected Members.
+- The Mayor is to be the Presiding Member at Council meetings.
+If the Mayor is unable or unwilling to assume the role of Presiding Member, then the Deputy Mayor may preside at the Council meetings.
+If the Deputy Mayor is unable or unwilling, those Elected Members present may select one from amongst themselves to preside at the Council meeting. - Relevant employees of the City will be available to respond to questions on matters listed on the agenda for the Council meeting. - All Elected Members will be given a fair and equal opportunity to participate in the Council meeting. - 7 The Presiding Member will ensure that time is made available to allow for all matters of relevance to be covered. - 8 Good governance principles recommend that Elected Members, employees and relevant consultants shall disclose their interests on any matter listed for the Council meetings.
+When disclosing an interest, the following provisions apply: - (a) Interests are to be disclosed in accordance with the provisions of the Local Government Act 1995, the Local Government (Model Code of Conduct) Regulations 2021 and the City's Code of Conduct. - (b) Elected Members disclosing a financial interest, or a proximity interest will not participate in that part of the session relating to the matter to which their interest applies and shall depart the room. - (c) The remaining Elected Members may agree that an Elected Member disclosing a financial or proximity interest may participate in discussion on the matter if the remaining Elected Members agree: - is so trivial or insignificant as to be unlikely to influence the disclosing Elected Member's conduct in relation to the matter or - (ii) is common to a significant number of electors and ratepayers of the City, - and a record of that agreement is to be made in the minutes kept for the Council meeting. - (d) Employees with a financial interest in a matter may also consider it appropriate to depart the room when the matter is being considered, however there is no legislative requirement to do so. - 9 A record shall be kept of all Council meetings.